How To Measure For New Fronts

 With frameless cabinets, there is only one type of hinge that works so you can measure your old doors.
 Measure the back of the existing doors and drawer fronts by finding the width x height in inches, rounded to the nearest 1/16″ (.0625).

-Make sure you measure the back of the cabinet door in case it has a bevel or routed edge that could impact your measurement.
+Make sure you measure the back of the door in case it has a bevel or routed edge that could impact your measurement.

 Example (see Fig. 7):